Software Defined Radio

 Kits - Description / Documentation

 These pages document the construction of seven different types of Software Defined Radio (SDR) and SDR-related kits from Tony Parks' Softrock line.
-In addition, kinks to documentation of all of the earlier Softrock kits can be found at Cecil's K5NWA website.
+In addition, links to documentation of all of the earlier Softrock kits can be found at Cecil's K5NWA website.

 -